Maiada-Ibrahim/taskmaster/README.md

 # Lab: 32 - Amplify and DynamoDB
 in this lab, we created cloud storage, on which each time the data saved it, hit the aws server , and store at the database.Also, the at the all list activity will fetch all the data (tasks) form the server and list them using recycle view.

+# Lab: 33 - Related Data:
+in this lab, we created a new model at the graphql to assign the task to the team.
+At the biggining we hit the server (database) and save three teams for one time (teamA,B,C).
+After that we added a spinner at the add task activity to assign the task at one of the three teams.